Project-Ate-COM2020/Project-Ate/frontend/src/api/api.md

 There are a number of notes for the future of this library:

-- There is currently no way for me to determine whether the user is a buyer or a seller - so all token refresh requests go to the seller url.
+- There is currently no way for me to determine whether the user is a buyer or a seller - so all token refresh requests go to the seller refresh url.
 To fix this I will add a local cookie that identifies the type of the user, no cookie would indicate a guest - dependant on the incoming changes to backend auth

 - There is currently no graceful error handling - if a backend endpoint cannot be reached or returns unexpected data then the program immediately crashes - will fix when I get time

 ---

-### DO NOT TRY TO IMPLEMENT INDIVIDUAL FIXES FOR AUTH - IF THIS LIBRARY CANNOT HANDLE A FUNCTION YOU NEED OR YOU HAVE FOUND A BUG, PLEASE LET ME KNOW.
+### DO NOT TRY TO IMPLEMENT INDIVIDUAL FIXES FOR AUTH - IF THIS LIBRARY CANNOT HANDLE A FUNCTION YOU NEED OR YOU HAVE FOUND A BUG, PLEASE LET ME KNOW

 ---

-## Authored by Jamie Jamie
+#### Authored by Jamie Jamie